 Why did you join the BR41N.IO Hackathon 2019 in Bari with your students?
-And how did you and your students benefit from the event?
+And how did you and your students benefited from the event?

 It was the first time for our IT undergraduate students to participate in such big international conference to join a BCI hackathon.
 I pushed and trained them in the summer to participate in BR41N.IO Hackathon for many reasons:

-BCI Hackathon is a great setting for students to learn from distinguished international BCI international experts.
+- BCI Hackathon is a great setting for students to learn from distinguished international BCI experts.

-And when they actually won the BR41N.IO Hackathon, they started to believe in themselves that they are able to realize anything in 24 hours’ time.
+- And when they actually won the BR41N.IO Hackathon, they started to believe in themselves that they are able to realize anything in 24 hours.

-Before the BR41N.IO Hackathon, mind-control a drone was a science fiction for my students.
+Before the BR41N.IO Hackathon, mind-controlling a drone was a science fiction for my students.
 At least until they really won.

 How do you teach with Unicorn Hybrid Black and what software applications do you use?

-In first weeks, I give my student an overview about brain computer interface and its most popular applications.
+During the first weeks, I give my students an overview about brain computer interface and its most popular applications.

 In the middle of the semester, I start teaching them more details about the common three BCI principles (P300, SSVEP, and Motor Imagery).
 Then, I introduce them to Unicorn Hybrid Black for developing their own BCI projects.
 I teach them how to use P300 Speller software and how to adapt it to their projects.
 Then how to send commands via TCP/IP from Unicorn Hybrid Black to another laptop or robot.
 Usually, most of my undergraduate students are able to learn more about Unicorn Hybrid Black by themselves.